£1000 of BOOKIES FREE BETS

 Betfair Betting Exchange & Sportsbook

-Betfair is a betting exchange that is based largely in the United Kingdom.
+Betfair is a betting exchange and sportsbook that is based largely in the United Kingdom.
 It is the biggest betting site in the world in terms of turnover at £3billion per month and increasing.
 It won The Queens Award for Enterprise both in 2003 and 2008 from UK government.
 The company floated on the London Stock Exchange in 2010, valuing it at £2.5billion.
-As well as the betting exchange, it operates an online casino and an internet poker room.
+As well as the betting exchange and sportsbook, it operates an online casino and an internet poker room.
 Its exchange section matches bets placed by people with opposite views.
 One person may think a selection will lose while another wants to bet on that selection to win.
 It puts the two together.
+The sportsbook section is separate and operates like a traditional fixed odds bookmaker.
 Detailed explanations of how Betfair's betting exchange works and how to use it can be found on this excellent website: BettingExchanges.org.

 £200 FREE in the casino: Match of your first deposit or transfer to the casino up to £200.

 OPINION: Betfair's betting exchange is the most innovative section of their site and it was their initial core product.
 Some people do earn a full-time living by backing and laying bets.
 However while the odds appear good at first glance, the commission you pay at 5% of the profit made in each market eats into that.
-Despite their attempts to appeal to casual punters, the software is by nature far more involved than a traditional bookmaker's site and could confuse the novice.
-So unless you rate yourself a semi-professional or highly knowledgeable and experienced bettor then you would be better sticking with a top online bookie such as the highly recommended Bet365.
+The software is by nature more involved than a traditional bookmaker's site and could confuse the novice.
+To counter that fact and to appeal to a wider sports betting market, Betfair also offer a 'sportsbook' section, which operates just like a normal online bookie.

-Betfair were the first betting exchange to trade and they are now the world's biggest online betting exchange by a country mile.
+Betfair were the first betting exchange to trade and they are now the world's biggest by a country mile.
 Based in London, it is one of the UK's big success stories.
 They have millions of customers and a weekly turnover in excess of £45 million.
 That means more markets for punters and potentially the best prices that can be found anywhere online.